Tippu Tip

-Tippu Tip, or Tippu Tib (c.
-1837 – June 14, 1905), real name Ḥamad ibn Muḥammad ibn Jumʿah ibn Rajab ibn Muḥammad ibn Saʿīd al Murjabī (حمد بن محمد بن جمعة بن رجب بن محمد بن سعيد المرجبي), was an Afro-Omani ivory and slave owner and trader, explorer, governor and plantation owner.
-He worked for a succession of sultans of Zanzibar and was the Sultan of Utetera, a short-lived state in Kasongo, Maniema ruled by himself and his son Sefu.
+Tippu Tip, also spelled Tippu Tib or Tippoo Tib (c.
+1832 – June 14, 1905), real name Ḥamad ibn Muḥammad ibn Jumʿah ibn Rajab ibn Muḥammad ibn Saʿīd al Murjabī (حمد بن محمد بن جمعة بن رجب بن محمد بن سعيد المرجبي), was an Arab-Omani ivory and slave owner and trader, explorer, governor and plantation owner.
+He worked for a succession of sultans of Zanzibar, trading in slaves for Zanzibar's clove plantations.

-Tippu Tip traded in slaves for Zanzibar's clove plantations.
 As part of the large and lucrative trade, he led many trading expeditions into Central Africa, constructing profitable trading posts deep into the Congo Basin region and thus becoming the best-known slave and ivory trader in Africa, supplying much of the world with ivory from enslaved Africans.
+While still loyal to the Sultan of Zanzibar, he came to rule a large territory in the eastern Congo, centered on the town of Kasongo in the present-day Democratic Republic of the Congo, in his own right.

 Early life

 Portrait of Tippu Tip, House of Wonders Museum, Stone Town, Zanzibar.

-Based on descriptions of his age at different points in his life, it is believed that Tippu Tip was born around 1832 in Zanzibar.
-Tippu Tip's mother, Bint Habib bin Bushir, was a Muscat Arab of the ruling class.
-His father and paternal grandfather were coastal Arabs of the Swahili Coast who had taken part in earlier slave-trading expeditions to the interior.
-His paternal great-grandmother, wife of Rajab bin Mohammed bin Said el Murgebi, was the daughter of Juma bin Mohammed el Nebhani, a member of a respected Muscat (Oman) family, and a Bantu woman from the settlement of Mbuamaji, south of what would later become the German capital of Dar es Salaam in present-day Kigamboni District.
+Tippu Tip was probably born in Zanzibar in the 1830s, although sources differ on the exact year.
+According to Heinrich Brode, who based his account largely on Tippu Tip's own recollections, Tippu Tip's mother, Bint Habib bin Bushir, was the daughter of a "respected and prosperous Muscat family" of the Wardi clan.
+His paternal ancestors were Arab traders connected with the Swahili Coast and the interior caravan trade.
+His paternal great-grandmother, Mwana Arabu, was the daughter of Juma bin Muhammed el Nebhani, a member of a respected Muscat family, and an African woman from Mbwa Maji, south of Dar es Salaam.

-Throughout his lifetime Hamad bin Muhammad bin Juma bin Rajab el Murjebi was more commonly known as Tippu Tip, which translates to "the gatherer together of wealth".
-According to him, he was given the nickname Tippu Tip after the "tiptip" sound that his guns gave off during expeditions in Chungu territory.
+Throughout his life, Hamad bin Muhammad bin Juma bin Rajab el Murjebi was more commonly known as Tippu Tip.
+Hinde translated the nickname as "the gatherer together of wealth".
+According to Tippu Tip's own account, however, the name came from the "tiptip" sound of gunfire during expeditions in Central Africa.

-At a relatively young age, Tippu Tip led a group of about 100 men into Central Africa seeking slaves and ivory.
-After plundering several large swathes of land, he returned to Zanzibar to consolidate his resources and recruit for his forces.
-Following this he returned to mainland Africa.
+At a relatively young age, Tippu Tip led a group of about 100 men from Zanzibar into Central Africa, seeking slaves and ivory.
+After raiding several areas, he returned to Zanzibar to consolidate his resources and recruit more followers.
+He later returned to the African mainland.